-When you are offering low salaries, do you know what the implications are?
+When you offer low salaries, do you know the consequences?

-Some organisations have a culture that is characterised by arrogance.
-“They should just be happy they’ve got a job here”, is what upper management say.
+Some teams have an arrogant culture.
+“They should just be happy they’ve got a job here”, is what leadership say.
 They might even blame Generation Y being greedy as the cause if they are talking about a relatively young employee.

-This is an easy attitude to have when you are in a senior leadership position, being paid well.
+This is an easy attitude to have when you are paid well in a senior leadership position.
 But the implications of offering low salaries can be particularly damaging, so it’s important to know what you’re getting yourself into.